Girishkumar837/Girishkumar837/README.md

 Welcome to my personal repository!
 This is my creative space to showcase projects, experiments, and **continuous learning and application of data analytics techniques** to solve real-world problems alongside **Python programming**. 🚀

-With over 3 years of experience at Amazon as a Quality Specialist and Trainer, I developed a strong foundation working with large volumes of data, which inspired me to transition into data analytics.
+With over 3 years of experience at Amazon as a Quality Specialist-Trainer, I developed a strong foundation working with large volumes of data, which inspired me to transition into data analytics.
 Here, I combine my skills in Excel, SQL, Python, and Power BI to deliver actionable insights that drive business decisions and process improvements. 📊💻

 Here you'll find hands-on examples of:
 - 💾 SQL query writing and database analysis